 - 1.2.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - 1.2.a.
-A critical care medicine fellowship must function as an integral part of an ACGMEaccredited program in internal medicine. ^(Core) - 1.2.b.
-There must be a collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements. ^(Core)
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - 1.2.a.
+A pulmonary disease and critical care medicine fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
+(Core) - 1.2.b.
+There must be a collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
+(Core)